michael-hartmann/caps/docs/manual/manual.rst

     $ cmake ..
     $ make

-This command compiles the `HODLR library
+The last command compiles the `HODLR library
 <https://github.com/sivaramambikasaran/HODLR/>`_, the libcaps library, and
 builds the shared objects ``libhodlr.so`` and ``libcaps.so``.
 Then, the programs ``caps`` and ``caps_logdetD`` are built.
 Note that you can also